-With people coming from various ethnic, cultural, linguistic, historical and religious backgrounds, India is diverse country.
+With people coming from various ethnic, cultural, linguistic, historical and religious backgrounds, India is a diverse country.
 To top it all, a large chunk of the population is English speaking which makes it really easy for visitors to communicate.
 Contrary to what you might be thinking, India is an extremely safe country with helpful people all around.
 In fact, the helpful nature of people would never cease to amaze you.

 India is one of the most beautiful places on the face of Earth.
-With high mountains, scenic beaches and historical masterpieces.
+With high mountains, scenic beaches, and historical masterpieces.
 You name it and the country has it!
 Besides this, it is a culturally rich country that boasts some of the best food in the world.
 After a solo girl trip to the country, it would not be wrong to say that I am bewitched.

-Visitors are like a celebrities in India.
+Visitors are like celebrities in India.
 Indians find the sight of foreigners overwhelming!
 They love you and don’t shy away from expressing it.
 They treat you like a celebrity.
 Don’t fret if you are asked for a photograph every now and then.
 If you are okay being photographed, you can go ahead; if not, you can just politely refuse which is perfectly okay.
-Indian’s sometime believe in the principle of ‘Atithi Devo Bhava’ which means ‘The Guest is equivalent to God’.
+Indian’s sometimes believe in the principle of ‘Atithi Devo Bhava’ which means ‘The Guest is equivalent to God’.

 If you are travelling late at night, don’t be surprised if an elderly person, a complete stranger, cares for you.
 They’ll guide you to your place and won’t even mind being with you till you reach your hotel.
 Indians really care about guests visiting their country and they never shy away from showing how concerned they are.

 Travel Locally With Public Transport